 Foodies who spend a lot on groceries and dining out

 This card’s categories are perfect if you’re a foodie who frequently spends a lot on specialty ingredients or dining out.
-After all, big food spending can help you rack up a ton of points in these categories, which could help to offset this card’s annual fee and earn even more points for free travel.
+After all, big food purchases can rack up a ton of points in these categories, which could help offset the card’s annual fee and earn even more points for free travel.

 How much can you earn?
-Let’s say for a moment you spend $800 per month on dining out ($200 per week on average) and that you also spend $1,500 per month at U.S. supermarkets.
-In that case, one year of spending would earn you 110,400 American Express Membership Rewards points, which gives you a value of roughly $1,104 when redeemed through the Membership Rewards portal for airfare or around $662 when redeemed as cash back on your statement.
+Let’s say you spend $800 per month dining out ($200 per week on average) and $1,500 per month at U.S. supermarkets.
+In that case, one year of spending would earn you 110,400 American Express Membership Rewards points, which would give you a value of roughly $1,104 when redeemed through the Membership Rewards portal for airfare, or around $662 if you redeem as cash back on your statement.

 Also, keep in mind that the Amex Gold comes with up to $120 per year in dining credits at select eateries (enrollment required).
 This credit is given out in increments of $10 per month, and it’s good for food purchases at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and participating Shake Shack locations.